Memphis, Tennessee: Postwar years, Reconstruction and Democratic control

-Yellow Jack
+Yellow fever epidemics

 In the 1870s, a series of yellow fever epidemics devastated Memphis, with the disease carried by river passengers traveling by ships along the waterways.
 During the Yellow Fever Epidemic of 1878, more than 5,000 people were listed in the official register of deaths between July 26 and November 27.
-The vast majority died of yellow fever, making the epidemic in the city of 40,000 one of the most traumatic and severe in urban U.S. history.
+The vast majority of these deaths were from yellow fever, making the epidemic in the city of 40,000 one of the most traumatic and severe in urban U.S. history.
 Within four days of the Memphis Board of Health's declaration of a yellow fever outbreak, 20,000 residents fled the city.
 The ensuing panic left the poverty-stricken, the working classes, and the African-American community at the most risk from the epidemic.
 Those who remained relied on volunteers from religious and physician organizations to tend to the sick.
 By the end of the year, more than 5,000 were confirmed dead in Memphis.
 The New Orleans health board listed "not less than 4,600" dead.
 The Mississippi Valley recorded 120,000 cases of yellow fever, with 20,000 deaths.
 The $15 million in losses caused by the epidemic bankrupted Memphis, and as a result, its charter was revoked by the state legislature.

 By 1870, Memphis's population of 40,000 was almost double that of Nashville and Atlanta, and it was the second-largest city in the South after New Orleans.
 Its population continued to grow after 1870, even when the Panic of 1873 hit the US hard, particularly in the South.
 The Panic of 1873 resulted in expanding Memphis's underclasses amid the poverty and hardship it wrought, giving further credence to Memphis as a rough, shiftless city.
 Leading up to the outbreak in 1878, it had suffered two yellow fever epidemics, cholera, and malaria, giving it a reputation as sickly and filthy.
 It was unheard of for a city with a population as large as Memphis's not to have any waterworks; the city still relied for supplies entirely on collecting water from the river and rain cisterns, and had no way to remove sewage.
 The combination of a swelling population, especially of lower and working classes, and abysmal health and sanitary conditions made Memphis ripe for a serious epidemic.